Steve McQueen: Early life

-After this incident, McQueen's stepfather persuaded his mother to sign a court order stating that McQueen was incorrigible, remanding him to the California Junior Boys Republic in Chino.
-Here, McQueen began to change and mature.
-He was not popular with the other boys at first:
+After this incident, McQueen's stepfather persuaded his mother to sign a court order saying that McQueen was incorrigible, remanding him to the California Junior Boys Republic in Chino Hills.
+Steve began to change and mature there, but was not popular with the other boys at first: "Say the boys had a chance once a month to load into a bus and go into town to see a movie.
+And they lost out because one guy in the bungalow didn't get his work done right.
+Well, you can pretty well guess they're gonna have something to say about that.
+I paid my dues with the other fellows quite a few times.
+I got my lumps, no doubt about it.
+The other guys in the bungalow had ways of paying you back for interfering with their well-being."

-McQueen gradually became a role model and was elected to the Boys Council, a group who set the rules and regulations governing the boys' lives.
+McQueen gradually became a role model and was elected to the Boys Council, a group that set the rules and regulations governing the boys' lives.
 He left the Boys Republic at age 16.
 When he later became famous as an actor, he regularly returned to talk to resident boys and retained a lifelong association with the center.

-At age 16, McQueen returned to live with his mother, who had moved to Greenwich Village in New York City.
-There he met two sailors from the Merchant Marine and decided to sign on to a ship bound for the Dominican Republic.
-Once there, he abandoned his new post, eventually being employed in a brothel.
-Later McQueen made his way to Texas and drifted from job to job, including selling pens at a traveling carnival, and working as a lumberjack in Canada.
-He was arrested for vagrancy in the Deep South and served a 30-day assignment on a chain gang.
+At age 16, he returned to live with his mother, who had since moved to New York City's Greenwich Village.
+He met two sailors from the Merchant Marine there and decided to sign on to a ship bound for the Dominican Republic.
+Once there, he abandoned his new post and was eventually employed at a brothel.
+He later ventured to Texas and drifted from job to job, including selling pens at a traveling carnival and working as a lumberjack in Canada.
+Upon his arrest for vagrancy in the Deep South, he served a 30-day assignment on a chain gang.